hashicorp/consul/notes/coredns-006.md

 ### New

-* *reverse* plugin: allows CoreDNS to respond dynamicly to an PTR request and the related A/AAAA request.
+* *reverse* plugin: allows CoreDNS to respond dynamically to an PTR request and the related A/AAAA request.

 ### Improvements/changes